 East Asian regionalism is based on a fragile system that will soon be subject to new tensions.
 This section fleshes out the facts and logic behind these points.

 3.1.
 Sources of fragility

-The fragility of the East Asian system stems from the extreme interdependence of nations' competitiveness, the lack of WTO discipline, and the lack of top-level management in the face of the noodle-bowl complexity.
+The fragility of the East Asian system stems from the extreme interdependence of economies' competitiveness, the lack of WTO discipline, and the lack of top-level management to deal with noodle bowl complexity.